Natchez Trace State Park

 Natchez Trace State Park is a state park located in western Tennessee, in the United States.
 It was named for the historic Natchez Trace woodland path, an important wilderness trail during the late 18th and early 19th centuries.
 The park covers more than 48000 acre and features several wilderness trails, camping, horseback riding, and waterfront activities.

 History

 Background

-Natchez Trace State Park gets its name from the Natchez Trace, a Natchez, Mississippi to Nashville, Tennessee woodland highway that was an important wilderness road for the American frontiersmen during the late 18th and early 19th centuries.
-It had been in use as a trade path by the American Indians, however, for hundreds of years before that.
+Natchez Trace State Park gets its name from the Natchez Trace, a woodland highway from Natchez, Mississippi, to Nashville, Tennessee, that was an important wilderness road for the American frontiersmen during the late 18th and early 19th centuries.
+It had been in use as a trade path by the Native Americans, however, for hundreds of years before that.
 A western spur of the trace ran through part of the modern-day park.

 The park

 The 10154 acre park was built during the New Deal on land bought from residents who could no longer farm the land due to erosion.
 Along with many acres of woodlands, the land included four lakes.
 A swimming beach and a 47-room resort inn and restaurant complex were built.
 Today, the park includes cabins, a group lodge, camping areas, picnicking sites, playgrounds, a ball-field, a regulation pistol firing range, hiking trails, a wrangler camp, 250 mi of horse riding trails, a park store, and an archery range.